 As a freelancer, you have a little more flexibility when it comes to your workplace dress code than the average office.
 However, with more choice comes a lot of headaches – and there will be times when you wish you had the strict rules of businesses like legal firms and accountants in place.

-In today’s guide, we’re going to take a look at the clothes every freelancer should have in their wardrobes – and when to wear them.
+In today’s guide, we’re going to take a look at the clothes every freelancer should have in their wardrobes and how to ensure dressing for success.
 Let’s get started with the basics.

-First and foremost, make sure you are getting dressed every day, whether you are planning on seeing clients or not.
-Getting out of your PJs every morning and treating your work from home life the same as you would an office job is an excellent way to get into a professional mindset.
+First and foremost, make sure you are dressing for success every day, whether you are planning on seeing clients or not.
+Getting out of your PJ’s every morning and treating your work from home life the same as you would an office job is an excellent way to get into a professional mindset.

 Also, you never know who might decide to pay you a visit – it might be your mum, but it also could be your next big-paying client.